l3af-project/l3af-arch/discussions/prog_repo.md

 ### Signing and verifying the eBPF Program package

-At a higher level, we also plan to sign and verify eBPF Package.
+At a higher level, we also plan to sign and verify eBPF Packages.
 The package can be signed by its creator using eBPF Package Repository generated/provided trusted keys.
 L3AF can, by default, verify the package comes from a trusted source before executing any programs in the package